Regional rain forecast over next few days, haze situation may improve: NEA

 According to the National Environment Agency (NEA), PSI readings of 50 and below denote “good” air quality, “moderate” for 51-100 and “unhealthy” for 101-200.

-The one-hour PM2.5 reading at 7pm ranged between 63-69 µg/m3, which is in the Elevated band.
-The reading was highest in the west and south, registering at 69 µg/m3.
+The one-hour PM2.5 reading at 8pm ranged between 53-78 µg/m3, which is in the Normal to Elevated band.
+The reading was highest in the south, registering at 78 µg/m3.